RL370/StateSpaceDuality/README.md

 ---

+## ⚠️ IMPORTANT CAVEAT: The Duality is Narrower Than Claimed

+**What the paper actually shows:**
+SSMs with **scalar-times-identity state matrices** are equivalent to **1-semiseparable masked attention** (without softmax).

+**What the paper does NOT claim (but the title suggests):**
+Universal equivalence between standard Transformers with softmax attention and SSMs.

+**Recent research (Hu et al., 2025, arXiv:2510.04944) formalizes this limitation:**
+> "Such duality fails to extend to standard softmax attention due to rank explosion."

+**Why this matters:**
+- The equivalence requires **removing the softmax nonlinearity** (which is crucial for attention's adaptive capability)
+- It only applies to **1-semiseparable masks** (structured, low-rank patterns), not arbitrary attention patterns
+- Full Transformers are more expressive than the SSD framework captures

+**Practical implication for your presentation:** The unification is elegant but applies to a constrained subfamily of models.
+It's not a complete reduction of Transformers to SSMs.

+---

 ## The Key Insight: 1-Semiseparable Matrix Factorization

 A **1-semiseparable matrix** has a special low-rank structure in its lower triangle.
 Instead of storing $T^2$ values, we factor it: